“My work has always been defined by tactile interpretation, which may be simply exercised with the eye.”

-He worked in the area of stage design, in 1970 creating, for the Teatro Romano in Verona, sets and costumes for the ballet Partita, with music by Goffredo Petrassi and choreography by Sussanna Egri and, in 1972, for the Teatro dell’Opera in Rome, creating sets and costumes for Rot, with music by Domenico Guaccero, and choreography by Amedo Amodio.
-Despite suffering from a long-term illness, Bonalumi continued to work assiduously, developing his work up to the last years of his life.
+Bonalumi worked on stage design, creating the sets and costumes for the ballet Partita, with music by Goffredo Petrassi and choreography by Susanna Egri, for the Roman Theatre in Verona in 1970.
+Additionally, he created the sets and costumes for Rot, with music by Domenico Guaccero and choreography by Amedeo Amodio, for the Rome Opera House in 1972.

 Brussels, Moscow, New York and Singapore are some of the world capitals that hosted his solo exhibitions towards the end of his career.
 In the summer of 2013, he enthusiastically collaborated on a major exhibition of his work in London, but unfortunately did not get to see its opening.